rubyaustralia/rubyconfau-2013-cfp/clifford_heath-fact-based-programming/README.md

 object-orientation to force us to divide things into objects and attributes?

 It's not enough compensation that Ruby uses objects for attribute values.
-Many values have their own behaviours, which should not get forced into owner object.
+Many values have their own behaviours, which should not get forced into owner objects.
 Meaningless object identifiers (isolated from attribute values) also create problems.

 This talk shows how a fact-based approach to programming can avoid these problems.